 Would you believe me if I told you your favourite snack is actually the outcome of an accident?
 The origin of potato chips has an interesting story.
 George Crum, a chef at Moon’s Lake House in New York got fed up with a customer who kept sending back his fried potatoes saying they were too thick and weren’t crispy enough.
 So he sliced the potatoes as thin as he could, fried them and doused them with salt.
 The customer absolutely loved them and thus began the journey of this tasty snack.

-The ring structure of Benzene
+Invention of The ring structure of Benzene

 Benzene is a very important compound in organic chemistry and is put to a lot of industrial use.
 Back in the 19th century, when it was discovered, scientists knew that it contained six atoms of carbon and six atoms of hydrogen.
 But as carbon is known to be tetravalent, coming up with a structure for it caused trouble to scientists.